 Net Price: $15,965

-Found in the city of Lowell, the University of Massachusetts is a nationally respected research institution with students from around the world.
+The University of Massachusetts in Lowell is a nationally respected research institution with students from around the world.
 UMass has an interdisciplinary minor that conveys a strong understanding of the disabled person’s life in society.
-Some of the disabilities explored in this minor includes physical; sensory; intellectual; autism spectrum disorder; among others.
-The University of Massachusetts makes tuition affordable by offering substantial financial aid packages to an average of 90% of students.
+Some of the disabilities explored in this minor include:

 #18 – University of Iowa